qingdo/plant/README.md

 	1. Prune Labels and Not Trees (plant)
 	2. Hybrid algorithm of plant and Distributed GLL (hybrid)

-Some of the implementation (especially the shared memory code) are based on the [savrus's code](https://github.com/savrus/hl).
 # Datasets #
 We provided four datasets for testing.
 They are as following.
 Please go to corrsponding folder to see running instructions for each algorithm.
 * [AUT](https://www.cc.gatech.edu/dimacs10/data/coauthor/) (coAuther network)